 1. Understand more about daily Bolognese life

-One of the main reasons we recommend spending more than one day in Bologna is to give yourself the opportunity to learn more about daily life in this city.
-One of the best ways to do this if you happen to be in Bologna on a Saturday is to join an afternoon walking tour with Free Walking Tour Bo.
+One of the main reasons we recommend spending more than one day in Bologna is to give yourself the opportunity to learn more about life in this city.
+One of the best ways to do this is to join a free walking tour in Bologna.
+Free Walking Tour Bologna runs four times a week on Thursday, Friday, Saturday and Sunday and starts at 11 am.

 2. You will discover a lot when you wander around aimlessly